IDCI-Consulting/StepBundle/Resources/doc/introduction.md

 and more conditionnals's paths) easily starting from a configuration which represents the map, using yml or json.
-Also, you can represente a map using directement the object's programmation but this is less maintanable and readable.
+Also, you can represente a map using directement the object's programmation but this is less maintainable and readable.

-You can use this Bundle to create a contact form, a inscription process, a questionnaire, an enquiry...
+You can use this Bundle to create a contact form, a inscription process, a survey, an enquiry...